thor314/obsidian-setup/README.md

 ### Changelog
 Roughly bi-annual updates to this vault since end of 2022.
+- 2024-08-09 - added a short section with a few recommended hotkeys
 - 2023-12-22 - tweet got some attention so did one more light editing pass, cleaned preamble.sty.
 Worked through part 3.
 Synced keybinds with my main vault.
 Added the meme-folder workflow.
 - 2023-12-21 - rewrote a good portion of parts 1 and 2, made workflow descriptions clearer, update vimrc
 - 2023-05-31 - how was I this bad at writing...added a few plugins, gcal, hotkey helper, latex preamble